bayesflow-org/Hierarchical-Model-Comparison/README.md

 ## [src](src)

-Contains custom [Julia](src/julia) and [Python](src/python) functions that enable the analyses, including our proposed hierarchical neural network architecture.
+Contains custom [Julia](src/julia) and [Python](src/python) functions that enable the analyses, including the original implementation of our proposed hierarchical neural network architecture (all experiments now use our implementation in the BayesFlow library).

 ## Support

-This work supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy -– EXC-2181 - 390900948 (the Heidelberg Cluster of Excellence STRUCTURES) and -- EXC-2075 - 390740016 (the Stuttgart Cluster of Excellence SimTech), the Cyber Valley Research Fund (grant number: CyVy-RF-2021-16), and by the research training group "Statistical Modeling in Psychology" (SMiP, also supported by the DFG, German Research Foundation; GRK 2277).
+This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy -– EXC-2181 - 390900948 (the Heidelberg Cluster of Excellence STRUCTURES) and -- EXC-2075 - 390740016 (the Stuttgart Cluster of Excellence SimTech), and by the research training group "Statistical Modeling in Psychology" (SMiP, also supported by the DFG; GRK 2277).

 ## License